sharvy/walimashoot/README.md

-# funterest
+# Wedding-Photography

-A pinterest similar fun app using Rails 4.
+A Pinterest alike photography app using Rails 4.2